 This data should be gathered as part of an ongoing process to match the ever-changing landscape of a given industry.
 By archiving this data as part of the human resources employee analytics and reports, it can be easily accessed whenever a drive for new hires is implemented.

-What is the importance of workforce planning?
+What is the Importance of Workforce Planning?

 Effective workforce planning brings a broad range of advantages to companies that adopt this as a core planning strategy.